Generalization of RLVR Using Causal Reasoning as a Testbed: Data Generation

 \textbf{D4: Solver}\quad Given the full specification of a SCM $M = (G, \sF, \sQ)$ and a query $q$ of association, intervention or counterfactual level, we reduce it to exact inference of some $q'$ in a \textit{possibly modified} SCM $M' = (G', \sF', \sQ)$.
 We then use variable elimination \citep{Zhang1994ASA} to compute the answer.
 The modified graphs are illustrated in \cref{fig:difficulty_example}, with additional details in \cref{sec:graph_mod}.

 \textbf{Difficulty Metric}\quad We first stratify queries by their \textit{level}, as they represent different modes of reasoning.
-In our setting where we provide the fully parametrized SCM as input, association queries of the form $p(\rv_i \mid \rv_j = v_j)$ requires abduction (summing out ancestors in the posterior), intervention queries of the form $p({\rv_i}_{(\rv_j = c)})$ requires deduction (sum out ancestors after fixing $\rv_j$), and counterfactual requires abduction followed by deduction (infer posterior of noise variables, then sum out noise variables and ancestors in an alternative world after fixing $\rv_j$).
-This changes the difficulty ordering from the usual association $<$ intervention in the causal ladder to association $>$ intervention in our setting, since computing posterior given $v_j$ usually requires more work than fixing $\rv_j$ at $c$.\footnote{If we also included intervention queries with \textit{conditions}, then it would require graph modification followed by abduction, and the ordering would be reverted back to the usual association $<$ intervention.}
+In our setting where we provide the fully parametrized SCM as input, association queries of the form $p(\rv_i \mid \rv_j = v_j)$ requires abduction (summing out ancestors in the \textit{posterior}), intervention queries of the form $p({\rv_i}_{(\rv_j = c)})$ requires deduction (sum out ancestors after \textit{fixing} $\rv_j$), and counterfactual requires abduction followed by deduction (infer \textit{posterior} of noise variables, then sum out noise variables and ancestors in an alternative world after \textit{fixing} $\rv_j$).
+This changes the difficulty ordering from the usual association $<$ intervention in the causal ladder to association $>$ intervention in our setting, since computing posterior given $v_j$ usually requires more work than fixing $\rv_j$ at $c$.\footnote{If we had also included intervention queries with \textit{conditions}, then it would require graph modification followed by abduction, and the difficulty ordering would be reverted back to the usual association $<$ intervention.}

 Within each level, we also measure difficulty by $|V_\text{rel}|$, the complexity of the query, defined as the size (number of nodes) of the subgraph relevant to the query.
 Relevant nodes are ancestors of either the observed variable, or the query variable, in the modified graph $G'$.
-Irrelevant nodes in $V'\setminus V_\text{rel}$ are descendants of $V_\text{rel}$, and their factors sums out to 1 during variable elimination and can be ignored.
-See \cref{fig:difficulty_example} for example relevant subgraphs for each level.
+Factors on irrelevant nodes in $V'\setminus V_\text{rel}$ sums out to 1 during variable elimination and can be ignored.
+See \cref{fig:difficulty_example} for examples.